birkir/prime/docs/contributing.md

 4. GitHub now allows auto-squashing of commits in a PR, so no need to rebase your commits before final submission.
 All commit messages must follow conventional commit (angular).

+### Tests locally

+All tests should run locally by default.

+Integration tests for @primecms/core need env at `./packages/prime-core/.env.test`.

 ### Submission

 1. From [Getting Started](#getting-started), your work should ideally be in its own feature branch.